 Find a locker to rent if you need one

-Once you’ve settled on some chairs, head to the nearest pavilion and rent a locker to store your valuables during the day.
+There are plenty of Volcano Bay lockers, so once you’ve settled on some chairs, head to the nearest pavilion and rent a locker to store your valuables during the day.
 Lockers come in three sizes and prices are $8, $12, and $15.
-Each village in Volcano Bay has its own set of lockers, restrooms, and seating, so wherever you decide to sit, there will be lockers nearby.
+Each village in Volcano Bay has its own set of lockers, restrooms, and seating, so wherever you decide to sit, there will be a Volcano Bay locker rental nearby.

 Pick your first ride and go have fun!